sahilrajput03/nextjs-examples-testing/Readme.md

 # This is my nextjs testing arena

-- This project uses yarn workspaces: So, you simply need to do `yarn` install all nested projects at once, and its superfast with yarn though.
+- This project is no longer using workspaces(i.e., yarn workspaces or npm workspaces) coz they do not work well right now.

 Adding a github submodule